In the crowded space of digital signage solutions, picking one is becoming increasingly difficult.

-More lines of code is NOT good.
+More lines of code are NOT good.
 It means more time spent on maintenance and more work and cost associated with upgrades.
-Upgrades will take longer and major changes in the user interface become almost impossible.
+In fact, upgrades will take longer and major changes in the user interface become almost impossible.

 Support and Onboarding:

-Targeted questions that IT directors can ask include:
+Targeted questions that IT directors can ask to vet digital signage providers include:

 - Will I have an assigned point of contact to support me?

 - What is the guaranteed uptime per the SLA?
-What is the average response time?
+How long is the average response time?

-- What percentage of issues are solved in 1 contact or 8 business hours?
+- What is the percentage of solved issues in 1 contact?

 The goal here should be to understand if support is Proactive or Reactive.